9 Steps to Achieving Healthy Teeth and Gums All Year Long

 - Bad Breath or Halitosis

 - Oral Cancer

-Following an oral care guide is essential to having a healthy mouth—not just a good-looking one.
-In this article, we at Cunning Dental Group want to provide you a comprehensive checklist that will help you achieve a lifetime of healthy teeth and gums.
+Following an oral care, guide is essential to having a healthy mouth-not just a good-looking one.
+In this article, we at Cunning Dental Group want to provide you with a comprehensive checklist that will help you achieve a lifetime of healthy teeth and gums.

 1. Have a Consistent Brushing Routine

 Brushing is the most effective way to maintain optimal oral health.
 If you don’t have an existing routine, consider this one: